Adventures in Asian Art

 inochi / mei

-This character is often translated as "destiny".
-Sometimes this character is simply translated as "life", but more in terms of one's lot in life.
-In certain context, this can mean command or decree (generally from a king or emperor).
-Of course, such a decree are part of fate and lead you to fulfill your destiny.
+Sometimes this character is simply translated as “life” but more in terms of one's lot in life.
+In a certain context, this can mean command or decree (generally from a king or emperor).
+Of course, such a decree is part of fate and leads you to fulfill your destiny.

 In Japanese, it can mean all definitions shown above, depending on context.